 A note if you are receiving a stipend, fellowship, additional funding outside of WEP or plan to apply for supplemental funding:

 If you are receiving any funding to cover your living expenses (food, housing, transportation), you can still apply to WEP and your application will be reviewed.
 Depending on the amount of your additional funding, your award (if selected for WEP) may be adjusted.
-Examples include a free metrocard from your employer, a lunch subsidy, or summer housing provided by your internship, receipt of another funding source and transportation reimbursement.
+Examples include summer housing provided by your internship, receipt of another funding source and transportation reimbursement.

 If you are receiving a stipend from your employer for work you are performing or you are receiving wages, you will be eligible for WEP if your stipend/wages is less than minimum wage.

 The Work Exemption Program accepts applications each fall, spring and summer.

 Applicants notiﬁed of their status

 - Resume — For resume help, please feel free to utilize CCE’s walk-in hours or schedule an appointment with a counselor.
 You can also review CCE’s Design Your Next Steps guide.

 - Personal statement — see prompts below.